onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

             - seamless flow - immersed from start to finish
     - setup/tension/payoff structure for storytelling - or promise/progress/payoff
         - for each of the 5-10 key points in the video!
+        - don't reveal the payoff... until the payoff !!! or there's no tension
     - what intrigues: uncertainty
     - communicate the value of the video better - let viewers know what they'll get out of it
         - viewers must know: what's happening, why it's important, what could go wrong